epfahl/wisp/README.md

 Two reasons:

 1) Lisp is data.
 That is, Lisp code is just a string that directly represents the abstract syntax tree.
 Suppose you have an API with a configuration that requires the specification of abstract boolean expressions.
-With Lisp, serialization and sharing of such expressions is trivial.
-This would be awkward in Python.
+Serialization and sharing of such expressions is trivial with Lisp, but would be awkward with Python.

 2) Safety.
 By disallowing a dynamic runtime environment, it is not possible to define and execute arbitrary code.
 Consumer-specified functions must be defined in the environment before an expression is evaluated.